[Opinion] How Pavel won big as new Czech president — and why it matters

 Pavel's victory was predicted by several polling agencies.
 His success nevertheless cannot be seen as preordained.

-When his campaign began two years ago, his rallies in Czech towns could attract as little as ten to 15 people.
+When his campaign began two years ago, his rallies in Czech towns could attract as little as 10 to 15 people.
 While a decorated general and military diplomat, he was a fairly obscure figure.
 According to public surveys from that time only 65 per cent Czechs knew who he was.
 Meanwhile his main opponent Andrej Babis had already been a prime minister and the fourth richest man in the country.

 Why did then Pavel win so big?